-Kyushu, the third largest of Japan's four main islands, is located in the southwest of the country.
-It's considered the birthplace of Japanese civilization and is renowned for its natural beauty, rich culture, and numerous attractions.
-There are many ways to reach Kyushu, including flying to Fukuoka International Airport, taking the Shinkansen bullet train to Hakata Station (Fukuoka), or traveling by ferry.
-Today, I'll share my experience of reaching Kyushu by ferry from Osaka/Kobe.
+Kyushu is the third largest of the four main islands of Japan and is located in the southwest of the country.
+This is the birthplace of Japanese civilization, famous for its natural beauty, rich culture, and many attractive tourist attractions.
+You can get to the Kyushu region in many ways, such as flying to Fukuoka International Airport, taking the Shinkansen bullet train to Hakata Station ( Fukuoka ), or taking a cruise to Fukuoka by sea.
+And today I will introduce to you how I got to Kyushu by cruise from Osaka / Kobe.

-Hankyu Ferry, one of Japan's oldest marine transportation companies, was founded in 1968.
-It operates two main routes connecting the Kansai region with Kyushu: from the ports of Izumiotsu (Osaka) and Kobe to the port of Shinmoji (Fukuoka).
+Hankyu Ferry is one of the oldest ferry operators in Japan, established in 1968.
+It operates two main routes connecting the Kansai region with Kyushu: from Izumiotsu Port (Osaka) and Kobe Port to Shinmoji Port (Fukuoka).

-This time, I chose to depart from Kobe.
-The ferry terminal is located on Rokko Island, so don't confuse it with Kobe Port.
+For this trip, I chose to depart from Kobe, and the embarkation point is located on Rokko Island.
+Please avoid confusing it with Kobe Port.

-You take the train to Island Kitaguchi Station, then there's a free shuttle bus from the station to the port.
+Take the train to Island Kitaguchi Station, and then there will be a free shuttle bus from the station to the port.

-The Hankyu Ferry has a total of 7 floors: 3 for cargo and vehicles, and 3 for passenger accommodation, dining, entertainment, and shopping.
+The Hankyu Ferry has a total of 7 floors: 3 dedicated to cargo and vehicles, and 3 for passenger accommodation, dining, entertainment, and shopping.

 Elevators and stairs connect the different floors.

-The ferry boasts a spacious restaurant serving a variety of traditional Japanese dishes.
+The ferry boasts a spacious restaurant offering a variety of traditional Japanese dishes.

-Since I boarded around 7:30 PM, I decided to have dinner before exploring and taking photos.
+Since I boarded around 7:30 PM, I decided to have dinner first before exploring and taking photos.

 Some of the restaurant's dishes that I took photos of.

-I chose a set meal with Aji furai (deep-fried horse mackerel), salad, and Oden (a traditional Japanese dish with tofu, fish cakes, and daikon radish simmered in a soy-flavored dashi broth).
-The price was around 1000 JPY (~$7 USD), which is quite reasonable.
+The meal I chose today consisted of Aji furai (fried horse mackerel), along with a mixed salad and Oden (a traditional Japanese dish made with tofu, fish cakes, daikon radish, and other ingredients simmered in a soy-based dashi broth).
+The price for this meal was around 1000 JPY (~160,000 VND), which is very reasonable.

-The ferry offers various room types, with prices varying depending on the type and travel date.
+The ferry offers various room types, with prices varying depending on the type of room and the travel date.
 Weekends and holidays are generally more expensive.

-Royal and Suite rooms with ocean views from the bedroom/bathroom.
+Royal and Suite rooms offer ocean views from both the bedroom and bathroom.
 Prices range from 22,000 JPY to 33,000 JPY per person.

-Deluxe rooms, with options for pet accommodation.
+Deluxe rooms are available, with options for pet accommodation.
 Prices range from 16,000 JPY to 20,000 JPY per person.

-Standard and Deluxe bunk bed rooms.
+Standard and Deluxe bunk bed rooms are also available.
 Prices range from 8,000 JPY to 16,000 JPY per person.

-On the 5th floor, there's a convenience store selling souvenirs, snacks, beer, sake, and other beverages.
-You can purchase food and drinks here and enjoy them in the restaurant on the 6th floor.
-However, the store's selection is limited, so you might want to bring your own snacks.
+On the 5th floor, there is also a convenience store selling souvenirs, snacks, beer, alcohol, drinks, and more.
+You can buy food and drinks here and enjoy them in the restaurant on the 6th floor.
+However, the food options at the store are not very diverse, so you might want to buy your favorite snacks and enjoy them at the restaurant on the 6th floor.

 Here's the view I woke up to around 4:30 AM.